-These winning ways are expected to continue over the last quarter of 2020 and over the coming years.
-Already the biggest provider of hydroponics in the U.S, the company could get much larger over the next couple of years.
+These winning ways are expected to continue in the last quarter of 2020 and the coming years.
+Already the biggest provider of hydroponics in the U.S, GrowGeneration Corp could get much larger over the next couple of years.
 A few things would need to fall into place though.

-Should there be a Blue Wave this November, it opens up the door to decriminalization.
-Especially with Senator Kamala Harris, who wants to end the federal prohibition of cannabis, as vice president.
+Should there be a Blue Wave this November, it opens up the door to decriminalization of marijuana—especially with Senator Kamala Harris, who wants to end the federal prohibition of cannabis, as vice president.

 Senator Harris advocated the removal of marijuana from the Controlled Substances Act and was the lead Senate sponsor of the Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act of 2019.

-The legalization of recreational cannabis in the U.S. on the federal level is an eventuality.
-And GrowGeneration could certainly be one of the biggest winners when it happens.
+The legalization of recreational cannabis in the U.S. at the federal level is an eventuality.
+And GrowGeneration Corp could certainly be one of the biggest winners when it happens.

-Until then, it’s already one of the best pot stocks out there.
+Until then, GrowGeneration stock is already one of the best pot stocks out there.

 Chart courtesy of StockCharts.com

 GrowGeneration Corp is the biggest hydroponic equipment supplier in the U.S., with 29 locations in 11 states, including California, Colorado, Michigan, Nevada, Washington, and, most recently, Arizona.
 The company is also actively targeting Illinois, Missouri, New Jersey, New York, and Pennsylvania.
 (Source: “Investor Presentation, October 2020,” GrowGeneration Corp, last accessed October 13, 2020.)